-- Procedural rationality is pursued in long-term plan making, as the process lays out a systematic and comprehensive set of steps so that an organization(s) considers circumstances that are commonly unknown.

-- In communicative rationality, a mismatch of interests are articulated as the basis of the problem.

-- Several GIS project activities undertaken by Carl Steinitz and his colleagues show that it is possible to undertake procedural and communicative rationality within the same planning process.
+- Procedural rationality is pursued for technical depth, as the process lays out a systematic and comprehensive set of steps so that an organization(s) considers circumstances that are commonly unknown.
+In communicative rationality, a mismatch of interests are articulated as the basis of the problem.
+Several GIS project activities undertaken by Carl Steinitz and his colleagues show that it is possible to undertake procedural and communicative rationality within the same planning process.